 India

-Research Report: Holly’s Trip to Ladakh
+Just Back: Holly’s Research Trip to Ladakh

 Ladakh, a land of Tibetan temples, high-altitude deserts and glacial lakes, is India's northernmost hidden gem.
-In line with our mission to champion under-the-radar regions, we sent Holly, our Asia specialist, on a research trip to uncover the essential ingredients for a perfect Ladakh getaway.
+In line with our mission to champion under-the-radar regions, we sent Holly, our Asia specialist, on a research trip to India to uncover the essential ingredients for a perfect Ladakh getaway.
 From discovering salt lakes in the Tibetan Plateau to venturing into the Nubra Valley, read on to discover what made Holly’s trip to this slice of India so special.

 Where did you visit?